 Let's break that down:

-- how quickly the runtime grows—Some external factors affect the time it takes for a function to run: the speed of the processor, what else the computer is running, etc. So it's hard to make strong statements about the exact runtime of an algorithm.
-Instead we use big O notation to express how quickly its runtime grows.
+- how quickly the runtime grows—It's hard to pin down the exact runtime of an algorithm.
+It depends on the speed of the processor, what else the computer is running, etc. So instead of talking about the runtime directly, we use big O notation to talk about how quickly the runtime grows.

-- relative to the input—Since we're not looking at an exact number, we need to phrase our runtime growth in terms of something.
-We use the size of the input.
+- relative to the input—If we were measuring our runtime directly, we could express our speed in seconds.
+Since we're measuring how quickly our runtime grows, we need to express our speed in terms of...something else.
+With Big O notation, we use the size of the input, which we call "n."
 So we can say things like the runtime grows "on the order of the size of the input" () or "on the order of the square of the size of the input" ().

 If this seems abstract so far, that's because it is.
 Let's look at some examples.

-This function runs in time (or "constant time") relative to its input.
-The input array could be 1 item or 1,000 items, but this function would still just require one "step."
+This method runs in time (or "constant time") relative to its input.
+The input array could be 1 item or 1,000 items, but this method would still just require one "step."

 N could be the actual input, or the size of the input

-Both of these functions have runtime, even though one takes an integer as its input and the other takes an array:
+Both of these methods have runtime, even though one takes an integer as its input and the other takes an array:

 Drop the constants